Nine Habits to Wake Up With A Flat Stomach

 Though this might seem obvious, we feel it’s important to remind you: if you want to avoid sleep issues and feeling bloated, try to eat a light dinner, preferably 3 hours before going to bed.

-While eating whole pieces of fresh fruit is undoubtedly the best way to take advantage of all their natural properties, there are those who can’t resist making a smoothie to go with their breakfast or afternoon snack.
-In this case, it’s always best to prepare them at home, with no added sugars, sweeteners or other additives.
+While eating whole pieces of fresh fruit is undoubtedly the best way to take advantage of all their natural properties, there are those who can’t resist a smoothie as a breakfast or afternoon snack.
+In this case, it’s always best to prepare them at home, with no added sugars, sweeteners, or other additives.

 If you can put all these tips into practice alongside a healthy lifestyle, complete with daily exercise, a good diet, and plenty of rest, your dream of waking up with a flat stomach will soon be within reach.
 Remember, the habits you put in place before going to bed are extremely important.